Nepenthes rajah: History and popularity

-Due to its size, unusual morphology and striking colouration, N. rajah has always been a very popular and highly sought-after insectivorous plant.
-However, despite its popularity amongst pitcher plant enthusiasts, N. rajah remains a little-known species outside the field of carnivorous plants.
-Due to its specialised growing requirements, it is not a suitable candidate for a houseplant and, as such, is only cultivated by a relatively small number of hobbyists and professional growers worldwide.
-This being the case, N. rajah is nonetheless probably the most famous of all pitcher plants.
+Due to its size, unusual morphology and striking coloration, N. rajah is a popular insectivorous plant.
+However, it remains a little-known species outside the field of carnivorous plants.
+Due to its specialised growing requirements, it is not a suitable houseplant and, as such, is only cultivated by hobbyists and professional growers.
 Its reputation for producing some of the most magnificent pitchers in the genus dates back to the late 19th century.

-Nepenthes rajah was first collected by Hugh Low on Mount Kinabalu in 1858.
+N. rajah was first collected by Hugh Low on Mount Kinabalu in 1858.
 It was described the following year by Joseph Dalton Hooker, who named it after James Brooke, the first White Rajah of Sarawak.
-The description was published in The Transactions of the Linnean Society of London:
+The description was published in The Transactions of the Linnean Society of London.

-Nepenthes Rajah, H. f.
-(Frutex, 4-pedalis, Low).
-Foliis maximis 2-pedalibus, oblongo-lanceolatis petiolo costaque crassissimis, ascidiis giganteis (cum operculo l-2-pedalibus) ampullaceis ore contracto, stipite folio peltatim affixo, annulo maximo lato everso crebre lamellato, operculo amplissimo ovato-cordato, ascidium totum æquante.—(Tab.
-LXXII.)